crflynn/stochastic/README.md

 # 2DKS
-2 Dimensional Kolmogorov-Smirnov test for goodness-of-fit.
+## 2 Dimensional Kolmogorov-Smirnov test for goodness-of-fit.

-## Hypothesis testing
-A KS test is a non parametric way to test if some data fits with a certain probability distribution, or if two datasets were created with the same underlying probability distribution.
+A KS test is a non parametric method from hypothesis testing.
+It checks wether data fits with a certain probability distribution, or if two datasets were created with the same underlying probability distribution.
 *Note*: the test only rejects the hypothesis that the data fits with the probability distribution, or does not reject it for a certain significance level.
 It cannot confirm, only 'not-reject'.